Artificial Intelligence in Healthcare

 © Fraunhofer IKS

-In order to use AI, various technological and organizational challenges must be addressed appropriately, from the database and algorithm development to the practical application of AI systems.
+In order to use AI in healthcare, various technological and organizational challenges must be addressed appropriately, from the database and algorithm development to the practical application of AI systems.

 The database...